Khpehehko/khpehehko.github.io/README.md

 # khpehehko.github.io
 Hi!
-This is James and the link below goes to my TypeLover Website.
-<a href="khpehehko.github.io">khpehehko.github.io</a>
+This is James's website!